Eritz/Thredup-Cart-Refresher/README.md

 *v2.0.0*
 - Complete code revamp with working tkinter GUI
   - Unfortunately, the code for running through the list of links and deleting that finished link follows a complexity of O(n^2).
-If the list gets freakishly long, then expect major delays.
+  - If the list gets freakishly long, say 500, then expect major delays.

 *v1.0.0*
 - Code cleanup